Why Google Analytics an Important Tool in Digital Marketing

 11. The most popular search queries

-By looking at the terms put in the search field, Google Analytics allows you to examine site search data from your website to track searches and customer information.
+By looking at the terms put in the search field, Google Analytics allows you to examine site search data from your Ecommerce Website to track searches and customer information.
 By clicking on Site Search in the Behavior section, you may find this metric.
 You may track your users' search queries after you start delivering site search data; this is a sign of what content they expect to find on your website, and also which queries lead to high attention as measured by metrics like time after search or abandonment rates.

 12. The Best 10 landing pages (Search results)